Bonaire, Sint Eustatius, and Saba

 Between 2014 and 2018, infant mortality in Bonaire, Sint Eustatius and Saba remained stable at 0 deaths per 1000 live birth .
 The proportion of low-birth-weight births (<2,500 grams) decreased from 13% to 0% between 2014 and 2018.

 In reference to the immunization strategy, it should be noted that immunization coverage against measles was 100% in 2012, which means that there was no variation with respect to the coverage in 2012.

-In relation to fertility, it is estimated that women have an average of 1.6 children throughout their reproductive lives.
-In the specific case of adolescent fertility, there was a 48.7 decrease, from 41.9 live births per 1000 women aged 15–19 years in 2000 to 21.5 in 2022.
-In the period between 2014 and 2018, there was no variation in the percentage of prenatal control, which remained at 100%, also recording a percentage of coverage of deliveries attended by trained personnel of 100% for 2018.
+In relation to fertility, it is estimated that in 2023 women had an average of 1.6 children throughout their reproductive lives.
+In the specific case of adolescent fertility, there was a 49.8% decrease, from 41.9 live births per 1000 women aged 15 to 19 years in 2000 to 21.1 in 2023.
+There was no variation in the percentage of prenatal control, which remained at 100%, also recording a percentage of coverage of deliveries attended by trained personnel of 100% for 2018.

 Status of the COVID-19 Pandemic